PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 10:57:03
+Last updated: 2024-04-05 10:57:36
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: For some women it was the ashes of my parents.
+For others it was the trophy from Wimbledon and believe it or not, for one busty dullard, it was both.
+Game, enormous set and match! - Barney Stinson